ram1660/wikiProject/README.md

 # Wiki page replica
-This project replicate a page for Wikipedia.
+This project tries to replicates a page for Wikipedia.